Arch Linux - Installation

 Unlock the home partition at boot

-Create or copy a keyfile for unlocking the home partition and set the correct file permissions:
+Create or use an existing file for unlocking the home partition and set the correct permissions:

 Add a keyslot for the keyfile to the LUKS header